Softmotions/ejdb/README.md

       - $onlycount true|false If `true` only count of matching records will be returned without placing records in result set.
       - $fields Set subset of fetched fields
+           If a field presented in $orderby clause it will be forced to include in resulting records.
            Example:
            hints:    {
                        "$orderby" : { //ORDER BY field1 ASC, field2 DESC